 h. other automated and manual methods and tools as they become available and prove effective.

-a. register the server with IT Security;
+a. register the server with the Information Security Office;

 b. protect the server against exploitation of known vulnerabilities.
-IT Security provides guidance for achieving such protection in its Server Management Technical and Security Standards and Procedures.
+The Information Security Office provides guidance for achieving such protection in its Server Management Technical and Security Standards and Procedures.
 Servers must comply with the provisions in this document anytime they are connected to the university network.
 These standards and procedures will evolve over time to address new and evolving threats, so server administrators should refer back periodically for updates;

 d. utilize the protection benefits available through the university’s network edge protection mechanisms (e.g., firewall, intrusion prevention systems, etc.);